 U.S. Coast Guard photos

-The message detailed a new design (the “Talon” clip) that locked once closed, because the feature would “prevent inadvertent release of the snap hook from an attachment point.”
+The message detailed a new design by Lifesaving Systems Corp. (the “Talon” clip) that locked once closed, because the feature would “prevent inadvertent release of the snap hook from an attachment point.”
 The change was effective immediately and all non-compliant models were to be removed from service within 180 days.
-(10)(15)
+(10)(18)

 Non-Locking Clips Reauthorized

-In June 2000, the Coast Guard issued a routine message directing units to remove belts with Talon clips from service, and around 2001-2002, the present-day “Super Talon” clips were introduced.
+In June 2000, the Coast Guard issued a routine message directing units to remove belts with Talon clips from service, and in 2002 Lifesaving Systems Corp.’s present-day “Super Talon” clips were developed and implemented.
 Though they had initial quality problems due to metallurgical integrity, they have operated well since.
-(6)(10)(13)
+(6)(10)(11)(15)

-The 2007, 2014, and current 2015 editions of the Rescue and Survival Systems Manual all state that belts with the “Super Talon” clip are the only model to be purchased, but allow existing stock of belts with wire gate and “Talon” clips to be used until unservicable.
-(6)(7)(10)(13)(15)
+The 2007, 2014, and current 2015 editions of the Rescue and Survival Systems Manual all state that belts with the “Super Talon” clip are the only model to be purchased, but allow existing stock of belts with non-locking wire gate and “Talon” clips to be used until unserviceable.
+(6)(7)(10)(15)(18)

 While reviewing the CG 44363 mishap, 13th District Commander RADM J. David Spade expressed the opinion that, “the severity of the head injuries was such that helmets would not have prevented their deaths.”
 Coast Guard Commandant ADM Robert E. Kramek did not agree with this assessment.
 ADM Kramek also directed headquarters to reevaluate the boat crew helmet design.
 (4)(7)

 The subject of helmets is multi-faceted and spans the decades leading up to and beyond the 1997 accident.
 (4)(7)